ayecee/raspbian_lcd_status_daemon/README.md

 Raspbian LCD Status Daemon
 ==========================

-This daemon will run on a Raspbian install and output status information to a pcd8544 controlled LCD connected via GPIOs.
+This daemon will run on a Raspberry Pi running Raspbian and output status information to a pcd8544 controlled LCD connected via GPIOs.
 This is intended to be used with a Nokia 5110 LCD (84x48, 1bpp).